Tax Refund Status and IRS Tax Refund Dates for 2015

 If you choose to receive your tax refund via direct bank deposit, your expected tax refund will be electronically transferred from the IRS (US Treasury) to the bank account you entered during your online tax return process at efile.com.
 This transfer is free of charge.

-If you prepared and efiled your tax return on efile.com, and the amount of your direct deposit refund is lower than the refund calculated on your tax return, then your refund may have been adjusted, or offset, by the Department of Treasury's Offset Program.
-The Program is run by the Bureau of Fiscal Service (BFS).
-Under the Treasury Offset Program, various federal and state government agencies are authorized to seize outstanding federal or state debts from federal tax refunds.
+If you prepared and efiled your tax return on efile.com, and the amount of your direct deposit refund is lower than the refund calculated on your tax return, then your refund may have been adjusted, or offset, by the Treasury Offset Program (TOP).
+The Program is run by the Financial Management Services (FMS).
+Under TOP, various federal and state government agencies are authorized to seize outstanding federal or state debts from federal tax refunds.

-The BFS may offset part or all of your federal tax refund to pay:
+The FMS may offset part or all of your federal tax refund to pay:

 - Unpaid child support